RaphiOriginal/blindAutomation/README.md

 ## Configuration settings.yaml
 copy and rename settings.yaml.template to settings.yaml and update the properties:
 * meteomatics: Meteomatics api credentials
-  * username
+  * username: from Meteomatics
-  * password
+  * password: from Meteomatics
-  * coordinates of wall (i recommend to pick a corner of two walls) I did mine with the help of [SunCalc](https://www.suncalc.org/#/46.0162,8.4421,3/2020.07.27/19:54/1/1)
+  * coordinates: coordinates of wall (i recommend to pick a corner of two walls) I did mine with the help of [SunCalc](https://www.suncalc.org/#/46.0162,8.4421,3/2020.07.27/19:54/1/1)
     * lat: Latitude
     * long: Longitude
-* api which you want to use
+* api: Which api you want to use (meteomatics is recommended here)
-* networkmask where to to search for shellys
+* networkmask: where to to search for shellys
+* walls:
-* walls
+  * wall:
-  * direction where the wall is (can be any name)
+    * name: where the wall is (can be any name, e.g. 'south' or 'green wall'')
     * in: When the sun azimuth starts to hit the wall
     * out: When the sun azimuth stops to hit the wall
-* list of shellys
+* shellys: list of shellys
+  * shelly:
-  * How you'd like to name the shelly to recognise it in text outputs
+    * name: How you'd like to name the shelly to recognise it in text outputs
-  * Shellyid (can be found in the shelly app in settings) usualy last 6 characters of macadress
+    * id: Shellyid (can be found in the shelly app in settings) usualy last 6 characters of macadress
     * direction: At which wall is the shelly located (must match with a name from walls)
-  * triggers: You can add those triggers you'd like to be handled for each shelly
+    * triggers: List of triggers you'd like to apply for the shelly
       * SUNRISE: Will open the blinds on sunrise
+        * task: (optional) default is OPEN
       * SUNSET: Will close the blinds on sunset
+        * task: (optional) default is CLOSE
       * SUNIN: Will tilt the blinds when the azimuth of the sun passes the azimuth defined for the related wall
+        * task: (optional) default is TILT
       * SUNOUT: Will open the blinds when the azimuth of the sun passes the azimuth defined for the related wall
+        * task: (optional) default is OPEN
       * TIME: Add a Task (OPEN, CLOSE, TILT) you want at a given time, will be run at this time daily
-      * task: Can be OPEN, CLOSE or TILT.
+        * task: (mandatory) Can be OPEN, CLOSE or TILT.
 Tilt will close the blind completle and then open for around 2%
-      * time: Time when the task should be triggered in the HH:MM:SS format
+        * time: (mandatory) Time when the task should be triggered in the HH:MM:SS format

 ## Meteomatics
 You have to get access to the meteomatics api and update your logins in the settings.yaml